nllong/des-example-analysis/tes/build_and_run.md

 mr = ModelicaRunner()
 print(f"running in {model_path}")
+# This model should compile without issue using JModelica, which is the default within the ModelicaRunner library.
+# DON'T expect this command to work (yet) for complicated models.
+A new docker container with OpenModelica is
+# being created to support this workflow.
 success = mr.compile_in_docker(model_file, save_path=model_path)
 print(f"FMU build success is {success}")
 #success, results_path = mr.run_in_docker(model_path, run_path=model_path.parent)